SolraBizna/liso/README.md

 It should work anywhere [Crossterm](https://crates.io/crates/crossterm) does:

-- Windows 7 or later
+- Windows 7 or later (completely untested)
 - On UNIX, any system with an ANSI-compatible terminal (via crossterm) or a VT52-compatible terminal (via custom support).